 new jobs (average)

-Zoologists and wildlife biologists work in offices, laboratories, or outdoors.
-Depending on their job, they may spend considerable time in the field gathering data and studying animals in their natural habitats.
+Most zoologists and wildlife biologists work full time.
+Zoologists and wildlife biologists work in a variety of settings, including offices and laboratories.
+Depending on their job, they also may spend time outdoors, gathering data and studying animals in their natural habitats.

 Source: Bureau of Labor Statistics